BTCapsule/soverynode/README.md

 ![soverynode](https://i.nostr.build/WY3Y.gif)

+## Added support for BIP39.

+Create a mnemonic, and when an address is generated, the private key will be imported into your wallet.dat file.
+So your node remains economical, but can be restored into any wallet with your seed phrase.

+## Economic Nodes

 When we download a hot wallet for our phone, we must depend on the wallet provider's Bitcoin node.
 If we run a full node, but do not use it to transact, then our node is doing nothing to protect us.

 But when we use a full node (including pruned) to transact with Bitcoin, our node has now become an "economic node" and we are active participants in the Bitcoin network.